 The Master of Education Program with a focus on Teacher Education features an introduction to teaching in all areas of the elementary and middle school curriculum, preparation for non-curricular aspects of the teacher's role, reflection on contemporary issues in education and frequent supervision.
-Cooperating teachers and university faculty work together to provide students with a program that ensures integration of course content with hands-on experience.
-Student interns will begin their Autumn Quarter Field Experience the first day of public schools, or earlier to attend building orientations or professional development days.
-Please note you may need to start your Field Experience as early as mid to late August.
-Students will earn certification in K-8 elementary education and K-12 special education.
+Mentor teachers and university faculty work together to provide students with a program that ensures integration of course content with hands-on experience.
+Student candidates will begin their Autumn Quarter Clinical Practice the first day of public schools, or earlier to attend building orientations or professional development days.
+Please note you may need to start your clinical practice as early as mid to late August.
+Students will earn certification in K-8 Elementary Education and K-12 Special Education.

 Because the program of study must be completed in sequence, students are admitted for Summer Quarter only.
 Complete applications received by the application date will be assured of a review; complete applications received after the application date will be reviewed on a space-available basis.
 Remember, several items are required to complete your application.
-Transcripts often take several weeks to arrive.
 Your application will not be reviewed for admission until all materials have been received.

 All applicants must have earned a bachelor's degree from a regionally-accredited university or college.
 Applicants who are in the final quarter or semester of their undergraduate work may apply for provisional admission, but must hold a bachelor's degree before beginning the Teacher Certification Program.